Consult a Doctor

 STOMACH ULCER

-It is never too early to seek the advice of a medical doctor.
+It is never too early to seek the advice of a medical doctor if you experience signs of stomach ulcer, or any type of tummy pain.
 Symptoms may appear little but it is a pot-hole that will someday turn to gully erosion.
+This is because, untreated stomach ulcers can degenrate to gastric cancer.

 Questions (medical history) would be asked and physical examination will be carried out to help guide investigations.
 Due to its high prevalence, tests are usually ordered for the presence of H. pylori infection which could be done either with blood, stool or a breath test.
 Other investigations that may be ordered include a barium meal and lastly an upper gastrointestinal endoscopy.